A Family Science Hop Along: Egg-centric Science Exploration

 Better understanding how the process works and what really makes the colors and patterns transfer best involves some hands-on testing.
 Be forewarned!
 To ensure you are only changing one variable in the testing, this science project starts with raw eggs, and only half of them will be boiled during the dyeing process.
 At the end, half of your eggs may be pretty, but they will still be raw!
 Be prepared to blow out the insides before you put them on display!
 And, remember, the silk tie dyes are not ones that are necessarily safe to eat.
 These are "for display only" eggs!

 Successful Egg Science

 Boiling and dyeing eggs is a wonderful chance for creative and scientific fun with your kids.
 How did you spruce up the science in your egg-dyeing this year?
 We would love to hear!
-Leave a comment below to tell us what you and your kids or students did.
+Email us to share what you and your kids or students did.

 - 13 Boat Science and Submarine Science Projects and Experiments